mrSnow-tr/PortaLink/README.md

         return share.public_url
 ```

-This makes it possible to integrate PortaLink with:
+This makes it possible to integrate Sharelink with:

 - Telegram bots
 - Discord bots